 We know that the domestic cat cannot roar while the tiger can.
 The tiger does not purr like the domestic cat.
 In fact, the tiger has quite a wide range of sounds that domestic cats do not make.
 But tigers do meow, spit, growl and hiss just like domestic cats.

-In general, domestic cats are not that fond of being in water e.g. swimming in water.
+In general, domestic cats are not that fond of being in water e.g., swimming in water.
 This is in complete contrast to tigers who like to be in water.
-The can spend a long time in water cooling off and staying cool in their hot climate.
+They can spend a long time in water cooling off and staying cool in their hot climate.
 They are excellent swimmers and can swim in the sea for several miles.

 Tigers live in the wild although of course you will see them in zoos i.e. in a captive state.
 They belong in the wild while domestic cats belong in the home and are fully domesticated normally or they should be.
 Domestic cats are socialised to people whereas nearly all tigers are not which means domestic cats get on with people and tigers don’t.
 Although you will see celebrities sometimes having tigers as pets but this is not to be recommended.
 And captive tigers are to a limited extent socialised to people but even then they can attack and kill people.

-Although there are an estimated half a billion (500,000,000) domestic and feral cats on the planet, the tiger population has been rapidly diminishing over the preceding hundred years by various human processes such as hunting, poaching, loss of habitat and loss of prey which has left them with a tiny population of about 3,500 across the entire planet.
+Although there are up to half a billion (500,000,000) domestic, stray and feral cats on the planet, the tiger population has been rapidly diminishing over the preceding hundred years by various human processes such as hunting, poaching, loss of habitat and loss of prey which has left them with a tiny population of about 3,500-4,000 (almost all Bengal and Amur) across the entire planet.
 The difference is staggering in this aspect.